Funding Your Studies

 By completing and submitting your STM application, you are automatically considered for all financial assistance for which you may be eligible.

-Tuition scholarships are based on considerations of academic achievement, potential for ministry, demonstrated leadership, and financial need.
-Scholarships are awarded at the time of admission and is usually renewable at the same level in years following the student’s initial award year, assuming the student’s need and academic standing do not change markedly.
-Prospective students are encouraged to contact the associate dean, Adam Poluzzi, for questions regarding the funding of your studies (firstname.lastname@example.org or 617-552-6506).
-Learn more about scholarship opportunities.
+Based on considerations of academic achievement, potential for ministry, demonstrated leadership, and financial need, scholarships and fellowships are awarded at the time of admission and are usually renewable at the same level in years following the student’s initial award year, assuming the student’s need and academic standing do not change markedly.
+Prospective students are encouraged to contact the associate dean, Adam Poluzzi, for questions regarding funding (email@example.com or 617-552-6506).
+Learn more about these funding opportunities.

 assistantships and employment opportunities